sparshgup/QNL-Net/README.md

 <img src="docs/model_circuit.png" alt="Quantum Self-Attention Circuit" width="600"/>

-The visual barriers divide the circuit used in the model into 3 respective parts: Encoder, Parametrized Quantum Circuit, Measurement.
+The visual barriers divide the circuit used in the model into 3 respective parts: Encoder, Parametrized Quantum Circuit, and Measurement.

 **Encoder:** The classical data is encoded using the [ZFeatureMap](https://qiskit.org/documentation/stubs/qiskit.circuit.library.ZFeatureMap.html).